coolcatsnft/papercats-example/chapter-7/README.md

 myContract.methods.totalSupply().call().then(console.log)
 ```
 By using then and passing in the console log we should get 26 (at the time of writing) output in the console.
 This means 26 paper cats have been minted!

+## Writing the hook
+So, we know that `.call()` returns a Promise of data which means we can use in a new hook that our app can use.
+Lets create a new hook in `src/hooks/useFetchPaperCatsContractData`.

 To be continued!